DylanSoares/CursedChess/README.md

 2. Launch ChessClient.java (Both players)

 Known issues:
-1. Black can move every turn if UI didnt stop it
+1. Black can move every turn if UI didn't stop it
-2. Server doesnt work or do anything.
+2. Server doesn't work or do anything.
 3. Each player can make a turn for the other